 J.K Rowling would often write her manuscript nearby which explains the connection.
 Believe it or just pop it down to coincidence, this little piece of hearsay is most definitely hear-to-stay! 😉

-4) Take a peek at where Trainspotting was written
+3.)
+See where Trainspotting was written

 Number 2 Wellington Place (in Leith) may not sound or look very important but it is actually the place where Irvine Welsh wrote his smash hit book Trainspotting – that cult classic film that’s as gritty as they come!
 If you’re an Irvine Welsh fan you’re bound to love this stop…